Want to take quizzes and track your credits?

 Define your target patient population

 The practice setting will play a key role in determining the size and scope of project implementation.
-Will you deploy a system-wide initiative or begin with a subset of your patient population?
+For example, will you deploy a system-wide initiative or begin with a subset of your patient population?
+Table 2 is an example of a plan that a FQHC might implement.

-There are many ways to address a SDOH, depending on the size and capacity of the organization.
-For example, a small practice might screen for a SDOH and refer patients to community organizations for assistance.
-A larger practice might employ a social worker to navigate the community referrals with patients.
-A larger organization, such as a hospital or academic medical center, might screen, refer, navigate, develop new services if there are gaps in the community (e.g., patient education activities and farmer's markets for access to fruits and vegetables), and contribute to community policy considerations, for example, supporting local parks and neighborhoods to combat physical inactivity and smoke-free campuses throughout the community.
+There are many ways to address a social determinant of health depending on an organization's size and capacity.
+For example, a small practice might screen for select SDOH and refer patients to community organizations for assistance.
+A larger practice might employ a social worker or community health workers to navigate the community referrals with their patients.
+A next-level-larger organization, such as a hospital or academic medical center, might screen, refer, navigate, develop new services if there are gaps in the community (eg, patient education activities and farmer's markets for access to fruits and vegetables), and contribute to community policy considerations (eg, supporting neighborhood park creation to promote physical activity throughout the community).

-Below is an example of a quality matrix, which can help you identify different potential initiatives for a specific population and SDOH, based on level of intervention and level of prevention.
+Below is an example of a quality matrix, which can help you identify different potential initiatives for a specific population and social determinant of health based on intervention and prevention levels (Table 2).

 As you define your plan, leverage quality improvement methods, such as Plan-Do-Study-Act (PDSA) or Lean concepts.